 Is it the same as Lady Finger

 Yes, okra is the same as lady finger or ladies fingers.
-If you had British or European educational influences, then you refer to it as lady finger.
+If you had British or European educational influences, you would refer to it as ladyfinger.

 How many types are there?

 There are at least 13 different types of okras that can be grown.
-There are some purple colored okra too!
-I had no idea how beautiful they look.
+There is some purple-colored okra too!
+I had no idea how beautiful they looked.
 Sometimes, I have seen them in my local Lucky’s Market and Whole Foods.

 Gardner’s Path has a list of 13 different varieties of okra.
 If you have a vegetable garden, grow them and send me pics of them.
 I would love to see which variety you like.